radiant-rstats/radiant/README.md

 options(radiant.report = TRUE)
 ```

+## Running Radiant in the cloud (e.g., AWS)

+To run radiant in the cloud you can use the customized Docker container.
+See  <a href = "https://github.com/radiant-rstats/docker" target="_blank">https://github.com/radiant-rstats/docker</a> for details

 ## Saving and loading state

 To save your analyses save the state of the app to a file by clicking on the <i title='Save' class='fa fa-save'></i> icon in the navbar and then on `Save radiant state file` (see also the `Data > Manage` tab).
-You can open this state-file at a later time or on another computer to continue where you left off.
+You can open this state file at a later time or on another computer to continue where you left off.
 You can also share the file with others that may want to replicate your analyses.
-As an example, load the state-file [`radiant-state.rda`](https://radiant-rstats.github.io/docs/examples/radiant-state.rda) by clicking on the <i title='Save' class='fa fa-save'></i> icon in the navbar and then on `Load radiant state file`.
-Go to _Data > View_ and _Data > Visualize_ to see some of the settings.
+As an example, load the state file [`radiant-state.rda`](https://radiant-rstats.github.io/docs/examples/radiant-state.rda) by clicking on the <i title='Save' class='fa fa-save'></i> icon in the navbar and then on `Load radiant state file`.
+Go to _Data > View_ and _Data > Visualize_ to see some of the settings from the previous "state" of the app.
 There is also a report in _Report > Rmd_ that was created using the Radiant interface.
 The html file <a href="https://radiant-rstats.github.io/docs/examples/radiant-state.html" target="_blank">`radiant-state.html`</a> contains the output.

 A related feature in Radiant is that state is maintained if you accidentally navigate to another web page, close (and reopen) the browser, and/or hit refresh.
 Use `Refresh` in the <i title='Power off' class='fa fa-power-off'></i> menu in the navigation bar to return to a clean/new state.

 Loading and saving state also works with Rstudio.
 If you start Radiant from Rstudio and use <i title='Power off' class='fa fa-power-off'></i> > `Stop` to stop the app, lists called `r_data`, `r_info`, and `r_state` will be put into Rstudio's global workspace.
 If you start radiant again using `radiant::radiant()` it will use these lists to restore state.
-This can be convenient if you want to make changes to a data file in Rstudio and load it back into Radiant.
-Also, if you load a state-file directly into Rstudio it will be used when you start Radiant to recreate a previous state.
+Also, if you load a state file directly into Rstudio it will be used when you start Radiant to recreate a previous state.

 **Technical note**: Loading state works as follows in Radiant: When an input is initialized in a Shiny app you set a default value in the call to, for example, numericInput.
-In Radiant, when a state-file has been loaded and an input is initialized it looks to see if there is a value for an input of that name in a list called `r_state`.
+In Radiant, when a state file has been loaded and an input is initialized it looks to see if there is a value for an input of that name in a list called `r_state`.
 If there is, this value is used.
 The `r_state` list is created when saving state using `reactiveValuesToList(input)`.
 An example of a call to `numericInput` is given below where the `state_init` function from `radiant.R` is used to check if a value from `r_state` can be used.

 ```r
 numericInput("sm_comp_value", "Comparison value:", state_init("sm_comp_value", 0))